PwQt/magic-items-2/README.md

-# FoundryVTT - Magic Items 2
+# FoundryVTT - Magic Items

 This module for Foundry VTT and specific for the **DnD5e system**, adds the ability to create magical items with spells or feats that belong to the item itself, such as staffs or magic wands, which will be automatically inherited from the character who owns the item.

-Fork of [Magic Items](https://gitlab.com/riccisi/foundryvtt-magic-items/), since it seems like the original author's inactive.
+An official continuation of [Magic Items](https://gitlab.com/riccisi/foundryvtt-magic-items/).

 If you have an issue that requires quick contact, I've created a [Discord](https://discord.gg/58s7xnNC4j) community.